dkwik/digital-garden/my-digital-garden/content/03-evergreen/thoughts/motivation from ambition is feeble, but motivation from service is resilient.md

 -------------------

 Future thoughts:
--A life of service models after Jesus Christ and God's intended design for human flourishing -Service to others makes people want to help you.
+-Service to others makes people want to help you.
 -Choosing to serve others, makes you accountable to keeping promises.
+-A life of service models after the intended design for human flourishing within the Christian worldview